FrancisJulian/first-azure-functions-vaccine-scheduling/README.md

 With this motivation, the goal of this project is to write my first Azure Functions.
 Functions promise to be able to handle a big rush of people all doing a simple task quickly.

-I found it easier to first work within the Azure Portal to build and example and then to build locally.
+I found it easier to first work within the Azure Portal to build an example and then to build locally.

 ## Solution

-1. An Azure Function that takes an http Post that immediately puts on the **Azure Storage Queue** and then returns
+1. An Azure Function that takes an http Post
 ```
 {
   "email": "youremail@company.com", -- proxy for ID and to allow follow up
   "age": 96                         -- proxy for health priority
 }
 ```
+that immediately puts on the **Azure Storage Queue** and then the function returns.

-> The goal of using the queue is to allow large number of users so we always get back to the person even if delayed.
+> The goal of using the queue is to allow large number of users, so we very often get back to the person even if the main processing is delayed.
 The initial function will be as short as possible so that as many as possible of the huge crush of users will at least be recorded in our database.
 All the other steps can be done more slowly.

-> Even with serverless, of course over some crush of users will be too many.
+> Even with serverless, of course over some crushes of users will be too many.
 If this initial function is not able to keep up, Azure Functions puts rejected requests in a -poison queue.

-2. A second Azure function asynchronously triggged from the queue and writes to a **Cosmo Database** to generate unique requests.
+2. A second Azure function is asynchronously triggged from the queue and writes to a **Cosmo Database** to generate unique requests.

 3. A third function would be asynchronously triggered from Cosmo to do actual work within a managed SQL database to have the actual ACID guarantees that we need and not available in Cosmo DB. (*Not implemented*)  This function can be slow and delayed in time.